 WNBA playoffs: Wings stomp Dream for 1st series win since move to Dallas

 Dallas officially has its first WNBA playoff series win.
-It only took five tries.
+It took five tries.

-The Dallas Wings got over a long-standing hump on Tuesday with a 101-74 win over the Atlanta Dream, clinching a 2-0 first-round series win and the franchise's first series win since moving to their current city in 2016.
+The Dallas Wings got over a long-standing hump Tuesday with a 101-74 win over the Atlanta Dream, clinching a 2-0 first-round win and the franchise's first series win since moving to their current city in 2016.

 All five Wings starters scored in double digits, as did reserves Awak Kuier and Kalani Brown.
-Arike Ogunbowale, naturally, led all scorers with 20 points on 7-of-15 shooting, (2-of-4) from deep, plus seven assists and two rebounds.
+Arike Ogunbowale, naturally, led all scorers with 20 points on 7-of-15 shooting, 2-of-4 from deep, plus seven assists and two rebounds.
 Center Teaira McCowan had a commanding double-double with 12 points and 16 rebounds, plus two blocks.

-The Wings had previously lost four times in the first round, getting bounced by the Washington Mystics in 2017, the Phoenix Mercury in 2018, the Chicago Sky in 2021 and the Connecticut Sun last year.
+The Wings previously lost four times in the first round, getting bounced by the Washington Mystics in 2017, the Phoenix Mercury in 2018, the Chicago Sky in 2021 and the Connecticut Sun last year.
 They didn't win a series during their time as the Tulsa Shock either, so it's their first advancement since moving from Detroit in 2010.

 It clearly meant a lot to the team, most of all to first-year head coach Latricia Trammell, who was visibly tearing up on the sideline as the final minutes ticked away.